isaacpulatov/spam_filter/README.md

 # spam_filter
-Naive Bayes on the SMS Spam Collection
+Naive Bayes, from scratch, on the SMS Spam Collection